Conner Prairie Alliance

 Apple Store I Join the Alliance I Request more information

 The Alliance is a dynamic women’s organization that supports the programs and projects of Conner Prairie Interactive History Park through creative fundraising.
 The Conner Prairie Alliance has a rich history dating from 1982 when it began as a small offshoot of the Junior League of Indianapolis.
-Since then, the Alliance has worked to raise funds totalling $900,000 to support Conner Prairie.
+Since then, the Alliance has worked to raise funds totaling $900,000 to support Conner Prairie.

 Proceeds from various fundraising efforts have supported such projects as the children's playground, Featherston Barn, Animal Encounters, Discovery Station, Craft Corner and the 1859 Balloon Voyage.
 At their 2011 holiday luncheon, the Conner Prairie Alliance presented a check for $85,000 to Conner Prairie President and CEO Ellen Rosenthal designated to the River Crossing Play Area in the 1863 Civil War Journey: Raid on Indiana experience.
 More recently, in 2013, the Alliance gave $75,000 to Conner Prairie in support of our mission.

 Their primary fundraiser is the Apple Store, a seasonal food and gifts shop managed by the women of the Alliance from September through October.
 Tasty treats include apples, cider slushies, caramel-dipped apples, popcorn, pies and many other food items and gifts.